pinaple12/1v1_Wordle/README.md

 # INFO 441 Final Project
 Group 2: Ishita Saxena, Erica Zhang, Justin Dong, Kai Tinder
+NOTE: We attempted to deploy using Azure, but it would not work.
+Everything works locally.
+In order to test, open up two windows, sign in, and you can play against yourself.

 ## Project Description
 ### Who is our target audience?